Overview of Scholarships

 Before visiting the specifics of each scholarship category, please read the important information on selection and procedures for applying noted below.

-Our entrance award programme is highly competitive and open to students with high academic standing.
+Our entrance award program is competitive and open to students with high academic standing.
 Canadian and international candidates admitted on the basis of their high school records to the first year of full-time study on the St. Thomas campus are eligible to apply for entrance awards.
 Normally, applicants with previous university experience are ineligible for entrance scholarships.

 In selecting entrance scholarship recipients, academic record is the primary criteria.
-The selection committee considers admission average, Grade 12 programme (courses and level of difficulty) and rank in graduating class as well as programme and performance in Grade 11.
+The selection committee considers admission average, Grade 12 program (courses and level of difficulty) and rank in graduating class as well as program and performance in Grade 11.
 Other factors considered include letters of academic reference and scores on standardized tests including provincial achievement examinations, SATs, etc. In addition to the academic selection criteria, leadership qualities, extracurricular activities and financial need are considered in awarding some scholarships.

 Scholarship candidates should submit a completed scholarship application form with supplementary documents.
-Scholarship application forms are available from the Admissions Office, in high school guidance centres or online through your ConnectSTU account.
+Scholarship application forms are available from the Admissions Office, in high school guidance centres, or online through your ConnectSTU account.